-When you call our office, we will confirm that you are the child’s legal guardian and ask you to give a brief description of your concerns about your child to make sure we are the most appropriate service for your child or adolescent.
+When you call Dr. Callies office, he will confirm that you are the child’s legal guardian and ask you to give a brief description of your concerns about your child to make sure we are the most appropriate service for your child, teen, or young adult.

-If you have insurance we will explain your benefits to you and what you can expect from the initial visit with us, and every visit thereafter.
-If you are unsure of your benefits we will contact your insurance carrier and determine your child’s mental health benefits for you so that there are no surprises when claims are submitted and processed.
+If you have insurance he will explain your benefits to you and what you can expect from the initial visit with him, and every visit thereafter.
+If you are unsure of your benefits he will contact your insurance carrier and determine your child’s mental health benefits for you so that there are no surprises when claims are submitted and processed.

-Once this process is complete, we will schedule an appointment for you to meet with one of our Psychologists for a comprehensive intake interview.
+Once this process is complete, Dr. Callies will schedule an appointment for you to meet with him, for a comprehensive intake interview.
 The initial meeting typically involves the parents or caretakers only.

-The second step in your initial visit involves reviewing and signing our "Patient Policies" and "Confidentiality & Medical Records forms.
-In addition, we ask that you complete the "Patient Registration form" and our "Parent Questionnaire", so that we can learn more about your specific concerns and your child's developmental, family and school history.
-We will also need a signed "Release of Information" form so that we can communicate with members of your child's medical and educational teams and other providers involved in your child's wellness.
-If you have a child who is 13 years or older they will also need to sign the release form.
+The second step in your initial visit involves reviewing and signing our “Patient Policies” and “Confidentially & Medical Records forms”.
+In addition, we ask that you complete the “Patient Registration form” and our “Parent Questionnaire”, so that Dr. Callies can learn more about your specific concerns and your child’s developmental, family, and school history.
+Dr. Callies will also need a signed “Release of Information” form so that he can communicate with members of your child’s medical and education teams and other providers involved in your child’s wellness.
+If you have child who is 13 years or older they will also need to sign the release form.

-Please download and complete the following forms and bring then to your first appointment:
+Please download and complete the following forms and bring them to your first appointment:

 Your First Visit

-Toward the end of our 50-minute meeting you will be given a series of assessments for you, your child and members of the community, like teachers, to complete.
-You will be asked to have these assessments completed by your second visit with us.
+Toward the end of our 50-minute meeting you will be given a series of assessments for you, your child, and members of the community, like teachers, to complete.
+You will be asked to these assessments completed by your second visit.

-The evaluation would not be complete without supporting information from other professionals.
-So, please bring copies of previous school evaluations, evaluations completed by a Psychologist or Psychiatrist, occupational and psychical therapy evaluations and reports from your child’s Pediatrician or Family Physician with you to this meeting.
+The evaluation would not Abe complete without supporting information from other professionals.
+So please bring copies of previous school evaluations, evaluations completed by a Psychologist or Psychiatrist, Occupational and Psychical Therapy Evaluations and reports from your child’s Pediatrician or Family Physician with you to this meeting.

 Your Second Visit

 Children 13 years and older will be informed of their rights to confidentiality at the outset of the meeting.
-The primary focus of the second meeting is to talk with your child or adolescent to understand their concerns about their home environment, school and friendships with peers.
+The primary focus of the second meeting is to talk with your child, teen, or young adult to understand their concerns about their home environment, school, and friendships with peers.
 You may be asked to participate with your child at the outset of the meeting to discuss your initial concerns and your reasoning for seeking an assessment and/or treatment.
 Once your initial concerns are discussed, we will meet with your child individually.

 Your Third Visit

-By this time we will have pulled together all of the information you have shared with us.
+By this time Dr. Callies will have pulled together all the information you have shared with him.
 The focus of this meeting involves sharing the outcome of the assessments, clearly identifying your child’s areas of difficulty and strengths and providing you with a clinical diagnosis.
-Once this is established we will develop a plan on how to address your child’s unique needs and establish a course of treatment.
+Once this is established Dr. Callies will develop a plan on how to address your child’s unique needs and establish a course of treatment.